-The Computer does not “See” a Memory Card: SD, miniSD, microSD.
-What Should I do?
+The Computer Does Not “See” a Memory Card: SD, miniSD, microSD.
+What Should I Do?

+Read to know why a computer can’t see a memory card, why it happens and what to do.
 Nowadays, a flash card is one of the most popular data media.
 Whatever can be said, the days of CDs/DVDs is almost over.
 All the more, when a card costs only three or four times more than a DVD!
 Still, there is one important thing left to say that breaking a disk is more difficult than breaking a flash card.

 Though it happens not too often, but flash cards may create an unpleasant situation: you take a microSD flash card out of the phone or a camera, insert it into your computer or laptop but it doesn’t “see” it.
 There can be quite a number of reasons for that: viruses, program errors, a broken-down memory card etc.